1. Resource Library

 Enterprise Resource Planning (ERP) helps companies manage core business processes across Finance, HR, IT, Procurement, and more.
-ERP software allows businesses to manage all these processes in a single system that connects to other key software where needed.
+ERP systems allow businesses to manage all these processes in a single, centralized system that connects to other key software—through ERP integrations, including ecommerce, payments, and business intelligence—where needed.

-3 ways ERPs drive value for finance and accounting
+How ERP systems drive value for finance and accounting teams

-ERPs have a big remit, but if we had to sum up their value in only two words, it's probably these: organization and systematization.
+ERPs do a lot and many would argue are invaluable.
+But if we had to sum up their value in only two words, it's probably these: organization and systematization.

-Here are three of the main reasons why companies—and especially finance teams—invest in enterprise resource planning software.
+ERP systems are especially useful for growing mid-market businesses and enterprises.
+(Although there’s a substantial ERP market for smaller retailers and SMBs.)
+Here are 3 of the main reasons why companies—and especially finance teams—invest in enterprise resource planning software.

 1. Centralized data